sebastiaandegeus/paramiracle/README.md

 Paramiracle
 ============

-This WordPress plugin provides an API to set querystring params and load them when easyily.
+This WordPress plugin provides an API to set querystring params and load them easily.

 ## How it works